 Volvo’s decision to sweep away the eight engine configurations that it currently uses and replace them with a single four-cylinder architecture (sub-divided into diesel and petrol variants) is intriguing – and worthy, we think, of a closer look.

-Strategically, it means that the comparatively small Swedish (and Chinese-owned) firm, which has always claimed to represent an alternative to the big premium German manufacturers and Jaguar's first small compact exec in the XE, must now fight its corner without the prestige – and profit – derived from larger engines.
+Strategically, it means that the comparatively small Swedish (but Chinese-owned) firm, which has always claimed to represent an alternative to the big premium German manufacturers and Jaguar's first small compact exec in the XE, must now fight its corner without the prestige – and profit – derived from larger engines.

 If Volvo did not have much of a stake there to lose, it has chosen to bet the farm on overcoming its rivals in an extraordinarily competitive class.